Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 - `pandas_plink`

 If any of these python packages have to be installed, use the pip command to install it:
-*Note: if `anaconda3` is installed correctly, the terminal should say "Requirement already satisfied".
+*Note: `anaconda3` will automatically download all packages except pandas-plink which you will have to install manually.
+If `anaconda3` is installed correctly, the terminal should say "Requirement already satisfied".
 - `pip install numpy`
 - `pip install statsmodels`
 - `pip install -U matplotlib`